cunnie/docs/resume.md

 ### Experience

-**Software Engineer, [Pivotal](https://pivotal.io/), San Francisco, CA<br />
+**Software Engineer, [VMware](https://tanzu.vmware.com/) (formerly Pivotal), San Francisco, CA<br />
 6/11 to present**

+- Autoscaler and Scheduler Team: maintained two cloud-based applications (written in a smorgasbord of languages: Golang, Kotlin, Java, Groovy, Bash).
+  Much of the work was bug fixes and CVE mitigations through dependency bumps
+- V3 Acceleration Team: enhanced the Cloud Foundry API (CAPI), a Ruby-based MVC application to include new endpoints, new features.
+At the same time, enhanced the Cloud Foundry CLI, a Golang-based application, to take advantage of the new endpoints, new features
-- PAS NSX-T: built automated test infrastructure to test interoperability between Pivotal's cloud offering (PAS) and VMware's software-defined network (NSX-T), addressed issues with appropriate organizations
+- TAS NSX-T: built automated test infrastructure to test interoperability between Pivotal's cloud offering (TAS) and VMware's software-defined network (NSX-T), addressed issues with appropriate organizations
 - Cloud Operations: maintained Pivotal Web Services (PWS), Pivotal's public-facing Cloud Foundry.
 Deployed updates several times a week, addressed